 - Wallpapering tool or brush

-This guide is for how to hang our custom-sized wall murals.
-If you’re looking for how to hang wallpaper rolls, please check this guide instead.
+Follow along with the video or scroll down to our illustrated instructions to learn how to install our wall murals.
+This guide is for how to hang custom-sized wall murals.
+If you’re looking for how to hang wallpaper rolls, please check the how to hang wallpaper guide instead.

 Make sure you have all the lengths and that none of them are defective or damaged.
 Start by dividing the lengths as indicated by the cutting symbols.
 Lay the lengths, with the label facing upwards, in numerical order starting with length number 1.